NathanaelIanGunadi/NathanaelIanGunadi/README.md

-Hi, I'm Nathanael Ian Gunadi 👋
+# Hi, I'm Nathanael Ian Gunadi 👋

-About Me
+### About Me

 Originally from Indonesia, I am a third-year Computer Science major at Aoyama Gakuin University, Tokyo.

-I have a deep passion for meeting new people, just as much as I enjoy discovering new ways to code and broadening my perspective through innovative thinking.
-I specialize in creating personalized solutions, building intuitive user interfaces, and collaborating across teams to achieve impactful results.
+### Interests

+- **Learning:** Always curious about discovering new coding techniques and approaches to problem-solving.
+- **Socializing:** I thrive on meeting new people and exchanging stories and perspectives.
+- **Hobbies:** Ping pong, karaoke, and, of course, tinkering with code!